ebullient/ttrpg-convert-cli/docs/configuration.md

 Not everything is customizable.
 Some indenting, organizing, formatting, and linking is easier to do consistently while rendering big blobs of text.

-## Copying internal images
+## Images

+The CLI can copy images referenced in the content to your vault.
+This is useful if you want to use the content offline or if you want to ensure that images are available in your vault.

-Internal images are part of the 5eTools or Pf2e tools corpus of content.
+- Internal images are part of the 5eTools or Pf2e tools corpus of content.
 They are referenced by computed path (like tokens) or by media references marked as "internal".
+- "External" images are usually marked in the Json source as "external" and are referenced by a URL.

+### Copying internal images

 5eTools mirror-2 moved internal images into a separate repository.
 Downloads can take some time, and the images repository is quite large.